Build and deliver frontend experiences fast, with intuitive visual editing tools.

 With a composable DXP, these services and capabilities can be sourced from different vendors, but still come together to form one, common solution that works like they’ve always belonged together.
 They can be removed, updated or replaced with minimal disruption to the customer experience.
 Whether they come from one or multiple vendors.
 Changing one capability would have no impact on the performance of the others, or the whole.

 Better still, once those solutions have been built - either by your team or by an external provider - a composable DXP will enable you to reuse the content or functionality on other channels, creating even greater efficiencies and consistency of experience.
+More sophisticated digital experiences can be built really fast and easier with a composable DXP.
+Experiences can also be managed more efficiently at scale.

 The beauty of a composable DXP is that it doesn’t stop at the point when a solution is built.
 You can continue to add and remove services as they are required, in order to meet the changing demands of customers.